-- Description: Day – Displays latest items in each archive
+- Description: Day – Feed displaying latest posts in each archive

 - Feed Type: Archives

-- Description: Month – Contains the latest post entries in each archive
+- Description: Month – Displays the latest post entries in each archive

 - Feed Type: Archives

-- Description: Year – Contains the latest posts in each archive
+- Description: Year – Displays the latest posts in each archive

 - Feed Type: Search Results

-- Description: Displays the latest posts for a search query
+- Description: Displays latest posts for a search query

 - Example Feed: http://yourdomain.com/search/term/feed/